Your Lean Journey

 Why Take the Journey?

-At last week’s Enterprise Excellence Ireland 2018 conference, the phrase “lean journey” came up in nearly every speaker’s presentation.
-With good reason too - it’s a crucial factor for anyone who wants to get involved with lean.
+At the Enterprise Excellence Ireland 2018 conference, almost every speaker used the phrase “Lean journey”.
+With good reason too - it’s a crucial factor for anyone who wants to get involved with Lean.

 Would you rather stay on a “firefighting” journey, running fast, endlessly busy but getting nowhere, or commit to a long-term plan that will consistently identify areas for improvement and help you work smarter?